Launching billionaires into space is an exercise in astronomical egomania

 Sub-Saharan Africa had numerous empires and civilisations for centuries prior to European colonisation.
 While Europe remained a backwater, Africa had the Kingdom of Zimbabwe, and the west African Malian empire, to name but two examples.

-There is the stereotypical of the African bushman in a loincloth hunting their prey with a spear – but I would venture to suggest that there is no a single cent of difference in intelligence between the Zulu and the Oxford don.
+There is the stereotypical image of the African bushman in a loincloth hunting their prey with a spear – but I would venture to suggest that there is no a single iota of difference in intelligence between the Zulu and the Oxford don.
 The latter possesses technical intelligence; the former possesses a practical knowledge of their environment and culture.

 Ancient DNA